-With a straight life annuity with a period certain, your annuity payments are paid to you until the day you pass away, with a guaranteed period of time that acts as a backup plan in case of premature death.
+With a straight life annuity with a certain period, your annuity payments are paid to you until the day you pass away, with a guaranteed period that acts as a backup plan in case of premature death.

-If one of the annuitants (you) dies before the guaranteed period of time expires, payments continue to pay your designated beneficiary until the period has expired.
+If one of the annuitants (you) dies before the guaranteed period expires, payments continue to pay your designated beneficiary until the period has expired.

-Consider this as a hybrid payout of the Single Life Only Annuity and the Period Certain.
-This payout option can also be applied to a Joint and Survivor payout as well.
+Consider this a hybrid payout for Single Life Only Annuity and the Period Certain.
+This payout option can also be applied to a Joint and Survivor payout.

 You can find life annuities with a period certain here.

-The annuitant will receive payments for the rest of their life until the day they die.
+The annuitant will receive payments for the rest of their life until the day they or they die.

-If the annuitant (you) dies before receiving your original investment amount, the difference is paid to the designated beneficiary in a lump sum.
+If the annuitant (you) dies before receiving your original investment amount, the designated beneficiary pays the difference in a lump sum.